KirillOsenkov/ContentSync/README.md

 In general, if you’re deciding whether a file was modified based off the timestamp, you’re bound to schedule unnecessary work that could have been avoided if you checked whether the actual file bytes have changed.

 This tool synchronizes the directories based on file contents and ignores timestamps completely.

-    Usage: ContentSync.exe <Source> <Destination>

-## Important!
-Use at your own risk.
-I bear no responsibility for any damage done by this tool.

 ## How it works
 It's quite simple.
 First it diffs the source and destination directories and builds a flat list of files